In this article, you will learn:

 This step includes 7 pieces of data from the app, as well as 5 test results.
 The "Print" and "Menu" buttons in the top left and bottom right have a white background so that they do not require colored ink.

 - Grid widget to create a simple visual layout

 - Variable text to embed the values of different variables on the step

 Adding A Print Button

 A print button requires one trigger action.
 It is often combined with an app completion, but this cannot happen in the same trigger.
 You must create a separate button to trigger the app completion.

-So, here is an example of a trigger that allows an operator to print a step and go to the next step, where they can complete the app:
+So, here is an example of a trigger that allows an operator to print a step and go to the step after the "Reports" step group, where they can complete the app: